hyper-neutrino/anyfix/README.md

 `X`: Expand the top of the stack to individual elements; does nothing if the top is not iterable
 `_`: Subtraction; `1-from-top - top`
 `b`: Convert from number to digits in specified base
+`s`: Split list into sublists of specified length
 `x`: Repeat List Element-wise (`[1 2 3] x 4` becomes `[1 1 1 1 2 2 2 2 3 3 3 3]`)
 `|`: Logical OR
 `¹`: Identity (returns the argument)